Allstate offers excellent motorcycle insurance coverage, but premiums may be high for some riders.

 Positive Allstate Motorcycle Insurance Reviews

 A lot of happy Allstate customers praise their local agents.
-There are also many positive reviews about the Allstate claims process.
+There are also many positive reviews regarding the Allstate claims process.

 Negative Allstate Motorcycle Insurance Reviews